-- 1. In almost all circumstances cost sharing would be preferable to either cost-plus or price-cap regulation.
+- 1. In almost all circumstances cost sharing would be preferable to either costplus or price-cap regulation.
 Cost sharing allows some adjustment of prices to changes in costs, in addition to lessening the likelihood of a firm earning excessive profits from having more information than regulators and from favorable events. - 2.
 Designing an optimal incentive system is made more complicated when considering dynamic effects and strategic behavior by firms.
-Strategic behavior may take the form of a firm increasing its profits in the long term by increasing costs in the short term.
+Strategic behavior may make the firm

-Ibid., Joskow and Schmalensee, "Incentive Regulation for Electric Utilities."
+45 Ibid., Joskow and Schmalensee, "Incentive Regulation for Electric Utilities."

 - 3. Optimal incentives depend on such factors as the availability of information to regulators, the degree of uncertainty surrounding the firm's costs and demand, and the rate of technological change in the regulated industry.
 For example, less stable and more uncertain conditions within a regulated industry, assuming other things remain constant, would support a shift toward cost-plus regulation. - 4.
 Price caps tend to be less defensible in maximizing consumer welfare when the firm faces increasingly uncertain cost and demand conditions and the degree of technological change and competition are minimal.
 This implies that while price caps surpass other regulatory systems in providing incentives for cost control, they may rarely maximize consumer interests. - 5.
 As regulators possess more information on the efforts of firms and the ability of firms to reduce costs, price-cap-type regulation becomes more defensible.
 In the extreme case where regulators possess as much information as firms, a fixed price (that is, a target price) can be set for a designated period that reflects the regulator's perception of an efficiently managed firm. - 6.
 Providing stronger incentives for cost reductions may come at the expense of a decline in pricing efficiency.
 The logic of this statement stems from the fact that inducing a firm to produce more efficiently may require that regulators set prices above costs.
-The loss in consumer welfare from setting above-cost prices directly relates to the price elasticity of demand.
+The loss in consumer welfare from setting above-cost prices directly relates to the price elasticity of demand.46

-&lt;sup>46 See, Schmalensee, "Good Regulatory Regimes," 417-36.
+45 See, Schmalensee, "Good Regulatory Regimes," 417-36.

-7. Optimal incentives are expected to change over time as well as vary among regulated firms.
-For example, improved prospects for technological innovations within a specific industry would tend to favor a move toward price-cap regulation.
+7. Optimal incentives are expected to change over time as well as vary among regulated firms.47 For example, improved prospects for technological innovations within a specific industry would tend to favor a move toward price-cap regulation.
 Since firms in the industry would have more opportunity to reduce their costs, price-cap-type regulation would give them more incentive to do so.
 Thus large benefits may result.
 The question that should be asked now is: How does the literature on optimal incentives apply to LDCs?
-The first point to make is that state regulation of LDCs, as currently practiced, lies within the spectrum bounded by cost-plus regulation and price caps.
+The first point to make is that state regulation and price caps.
 Once prices are approved by regulators, firms have an incentive to control their costs since profits would increase accordingly.
 Like price-cap regulation, every dollar that a firm saves translates into an immediate and equal increase in profits.
 But when cost reductions turn into lower prices at a later time, regulation resembles a cost-plus contract.
 For example, when past cost savings are built into future rates, the regulated firm loses the benefits from cost savings to consumers.